Program

 Advocaat / Attorney at law, Axon Lawyers, Netherlands

-The European regulatory ecosystem isis undergoing structural transformation.
+The European regulatory ecosystem is undergoing structural transformation.
 The AI Act, MDR/IVDR, and EU data regulations (including the EHDS Act) are converging to form an integral legal architecture that redefines what it means for digital health technologies to be trustworthy, effective and legally viable.

 This session explores how digital health innovators can align clinical evidence, algorithmic design and data governance across these frameworks without fragmenting compliance or stalling innovation.
 As of AI, device, and data law continue to converge, strategic legal alignment becomes essential to ensure that products meet both regulatory expectations and the complexity of real world use.